 How can I get to know you so I can decide if you're the right designer for me?

 The best way to see examples of my work is right here on my website.
 Then head over to my reviews page to see what past clients have to say.
 If you think you may want to work together the best way for us to get to know each other is to have a phone conversation.
-This is a personal business so you need to be comfortable with any interior designer you may hire.
+This is a personal business so you need to be comfortable with your interior designer.

-Most of my clients decide to hire me after we speak on the phone.
-If you'd like to meet face-to-face I can come to your home or meet you at a Starbucks.
+Most of my clients make their hiring decision after we speak on the phone.
+If you'd like to meet face-to-face I can come to your home or meet you at a coffee shop.
 I don't charge for this initial meeting and we won't get into any specifics on your project, but we can see if we're a good fit for working together.

 Can you tell me about your process when designing a whole room?

-The process may seem complicated but I guide you every step of the way, or at least for as long as you need my help.
+The process may seem complicated but I guide you every step of the way for as long as you need my help.
 Here's a simplified version:

 The first thing we'll do is talk about your design goals.
-I'll ask you many, many questions about how you live and what you want to accomplish with your interior design.
-I'll ask about who uses your room and how it's used.
+I'll ask you many, many questions about how you live and what you want to accomplish.
+I'll ask about who uses the room and how it's used.
 Does the room need to seat 2 or maybe 12 on a regular basis?
 Do you watch TV in the room or read.....books or on an electronic device?
 I ask you about styles you like and what you don't.

-If you've gathered images to show me what you like, this is the time for us to take a look at that.
+If you've gathered images to show, this is the time for us to take a look at that.
 As you show me around your existing home I ask what you like and what you don't.
 All of your answers give me insight into how your home should be designed.

 The second step is to take an "inventory".
 I measure your rooms including windows, doors and other relevant architectural details, and the furniture that's staying.